 Traveling through the decades to the early nineteen sixties, Plett and environs also have had their share of suffering under the apartheid rule of the then South African government.
 Residents of color who resided in the early town of Plett were forcibly removed to the outskirts of the town where they were settled in various informal settlements of New Horizons, Bossiesgif and Qolweni.

 New Horizons was built in 1968 as the first municipal town resulting from the apartheid group’s act.
 This township was opened without any infrastructure and the bucket system was used as toilets as water was delivered in tanks.
 Many of the residents were living in the main town of Plett and have colorful and poignant stories about their move.

 The first school, Formosa Primary, was built in 1969.
-Today it is still the only primary school in New Horizons, Theodora Crèche as well as Elim Crèche was built in 1970 with latter still in operation.
+Today it is still the only primary school in New Horizons.
+Theodora Crèche and Elim Crèche were built in 1970, with latter still in operation.

 KwaNokuthula is home to a varied number of ethnic groups and is Xhosa word meaning place of peace.
 More than half the population of KwaNokuthula used to reside in either Bossiesgif/Qolweni, on the outskirts of Plett or even as far afield as the Eastern Cape.
 Statistics estimates the population to be roughly 60 000.
 Street names in KwaNokuthula honor those who have been here since time immemorial, or political and social activists.